-Generally, I do not prefer Gold, in fact my engagement ring is the first gold ornament in my body.
-It’s a custom in India for the bride & groom to wear Gold Jewels during wedding.
+Generally, I do not prefer Gold, in fact, my engagement ring is the first gold ornament in my body.
+It’s a custom in India for the bride & groom to wear Gold Jewels during the wedding.
 I had no options but to buy.
 I head out to “Joy Alukkas”.
-I was discussing about the Gold Jewelry Business in India, with the floor manager and I am surprised to know that majority of the people does not even understand the basics.
-In fact, my parents were cheated by “L.K.S Jewellers” when they bought 916 KDM Gold Rings few years back.
-So, this blog may be a beginner’s first hand information, when you buy Gold Jewels in India.
+I was discussing the Gold Jewelry Business in India, with the floor manager and I am surprised to know that majority of the people does not even understand the basics.
+In fact, my parents were cheated by “L.K.S Jewellers” when they bought 916 KDM Gold Rings a few years back.
+So, this blog may be a beginner’s first-hand information, when you buy Gold Jewels in India.

 I would like to explain few technical jargon related to Gold Jewels…

 Carat (K): Its the unit of purity of gold.
 As per the calculation below, 24K Gold is nearly 99.9% pure gold.
 24K Gold is suggested for Golden Ornaments of more than 10 Sovereigns and remember there is no guarantee for the Jewels, since they may lose the shape even with normal usage.